dinasv/CSBFinder/README.md

 ```

 ### Input file with functional information of gene orthology group IDs
-Functional description of gene orthology groups will appear in the legend (User Interface) or in the output catalog file (when clicking on the "Save" button in the User Interface, or when executing via Command Line)
+Functional description of gene orthology groups will appear in the legend (User Interface) or in the output catalog file
+(when clicking on the "Save" button in the User Interface, or when executing via Command Line).

 - This is an optional input file
 - The path to this file is provided in: